yyhh-org/site/content/data-oriented-programming-dop.md

 Title: Data-Oriented Programming (DOP)
 Category: opinion
 Tags: Programming, Clojure
+Summary: A case for viewing Clojure as a data-oriented programming language, combining familiar JSON-like collections with Lisp's way of defining and calling functions.
 ---

 JSON is arguably the world's most popular human readable data format today.
 It has largely replaced XML as the data exchange format on the Internet.
 One of the key reasons for the proliferation of JSON is its simplicity.
 The data structure are very limited: only arrays, enclosed with []; and objects, enclosed with {}.
 That's it.
 It cannot be simpler.